microelly2/freecad-objecttree/README.md

 a)

--install the plugin loader https://github.com/microelly2/freecad-pluginloader -from inside the pluginloader install the package ObjTree
+ - install the plugin loader https://github.com/microelly2/freecad-pluginloader
+ - from inside the pluginloader install the package ObjTree

 b)

--copy the icons from the icons folder into /usr/lib/freecad/Mod/plugins/objecttree/icons -download the objecttree.py into your macro folder -execute this python file as a macro or paste it into the python console
+ - copy the icons from the icons folder into /usr/lib/freecad/Mod/plugins/objecttree/icons
+ - download the objecttree.py into your macro folder
+ - execute this python file as a macro or paste it into the python console

 #Usage